-Where to buy farmers' market fruits, veggies and butter tarts on your way to the cottage
+10 great farmers' markets to hit on your way to the cottage

 Gallagher’s Farm Market

-What to buy: Sweet corn, strawberries, peas, broccoli, cauliflower, radishes, lettuce, English cucumbers, apples, potatoes, tomatoes, peppers, green onions, mushrooms.
+What to buy: Sweet corn, strawberries, plums, peaches, pickling cucumbers, dill, garlic, beets.